-Welcome to Goodpoint, a new way to read and share ideas.
+Welcome to Goodpoint, a new way to explain your views more persuasively and see articles organized more clearly.
 We’ll walk you through the basics of how it works.

 Articles are made of ideas.
 Click any idea to see its explanation.